parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 [openssl_decrypt-php]: https://www.php.net/manual/en/function.openssl-decrypt.php
 [openssl_decrypt-semgrep]: https://semgrep.dev/playground?registry=php.lang.security.audit.openssl-decrypt-validate.openssl-decrypt-validate

+### Hardcoded Secrets
+Let's say you are storing the AES keys in the source code or in a config file.
+This is a dangerous pattern.
+AES is secure and not a dangerous function but you have weakned it because everyone with access to the code is now able to break your encryption.

+Using a static salt in your password hashing scheme is the same.
+You have weakened your (hopefully) secure algorithm.

 ## 4. Interesting Keywords
 **Look for specific variable/method/class names, and comments**.
 These are not language keywords but rather contextual concepts (wut?!).